aboutcode-org/github-import-issues-csv/README.md

-# GitHub Issues and Project importer
+# GitHub Issues and Project issues importer

 ### Description

-This script is a simple tool designed to create new issues from a CSV file into GitHub repositories and optionally, to add these issues to Projects.
+This script creates new GitHub issues in repositories from a CSV file and optionally, to add these issues to Projects.

-The script reads issues, one per row, from a CSV file and creates corresponding GitHub issues,
+The script reads issues, one per row, from a CSV file and creates corresponding GitHub issues.

 The goal is to make it easier to manage and track many issues and tasks using GitHub's project management system.